ivanasen/deep-learning-su/README.md

 # Deep Learning SU
-Repository containing assignments, projects and code from the Deep Learning couse at Sofia University.
+Repository containing assignments, projects and code from the Deep Learning course at Sofia University.